 Kids are curious about pretty much everything, and they're going to let you know it with endless "why" questions.
 As my mother used to say, if you’re old enough to ask, you’re old enough to know the answer.
 The questions usually begin with watching you do something like paying the bills.
 So, if you are writing out the check for your monthly insurance premium and your son or daughter asks what you are doing, tell them.

 They're bound to ask you what insurance is.
 And there's your opening.
 The thing is that, at an early age, your explanation is going in one ear and out the other.
 And understanding what auto insurance is probably isn't too important to a third grader.
 By high school, though, it's a different story.
 One thing is certain, you probably shouldn't let your child get his or her driver's license before they have a clear understanding of all of the responsibilities that go along with it, and that includes insurance.

+Your answer will, of course, depend on how old the child asking is.
 For a child under 4, you could simply explain that cars are very dangerous and risky, and you pay an amount of money every month so that if bad things happen to the vehicle or people inside of it, you don’t have to worry about paying for the damages.
-For more sensitive younger children, you may simply explain that you pay money every month so that the government will let you drive your car on the road (which is also technically true!).
+For more sensitive younger children, you may simply explain that you spend money every month so that the government will let you drive your car on the road (which is also technically true!).

-The trick here is that you want your kid to take to heart the main messages of learning about car insurance, which is: the real monetary price of driving is much more than just the cost of a few gallons of gas -- and getting into an accident, even a small one, is expensive.
+The trick here is that you want your kid to take to heart the main messages of learning about car insurance, which is: the real price of driving is much more than just the cost of a few gallons of gas -- and getting into an accident, even a small one, is expensive.
 Beyond that, it's a question of the mechanics of how insurance works, and that's where you need to be careful not to lose them in the details.